 - A right exists.

 - Someone intends to bring infringement proceedings against someone else for an act done, or intended to be done, in the United Kingdom.
-(Previously, an actionable threat was one made to bring proceedings in the UK; now an actionable threat is one made in respect of an allegedly infringing act, or potential act, in the UK, even where the threat was to bring proceedings elsewhere in Europe.)
+(Previously, an actionable threat was only one made to bring proceedings in the UK; now an actionable threat is one made in respect of an allegedly infringing act, or potential act, in the UK, even where the threat was to bring proceedings elsewhere in Europe.)

 Is the threat actionable?